sguzunov/docs/docs/getting-started/02_how-to/02_rebrand-glue42/02_functionality/functionality.md

 ## Login Screen

-[**Glue42 Enterprise**](https://glue42.com/enterprise/) allows showing a login screen before the first application is loaded.
+[**Glue42 Enterprise**](https://glue42.com/enterprise/) allows showing a login screen before the first app is loaded.
 This is useful if you have shared authentication between your apps (SSO) and you want the user to log in just once.

 To enable using a login screen, you have to modify the system configuration of [**Glue42 Enterprise**](https://glue42.com/enterprise/).
 To complete the authentication process and allow the user access, you have to signal Glue42 that the user has logged in successfully.